 The Museum of Durham History, right on Main Street between downtown and the Brightleaf Square District, lets the city’s fascinating, complicated history unfold through the stories of those who remember it best.
 With regular events like live music, this museum is the best place to orient yourself in the Bull City.

-Spend an evening in Brightleaf Square where you’ll find shops, restaurants, and live music. photograph by Discover Durham
+Spend an evening in Brightleaf Square where you’ll find shops, restaurants, and live music.
+Photography courtesy of Discover Durham

 See a piece of history transformed (and pop into shops) at Brightleaf Square